What is the Average Website Cost?

-Costs of Technology
+Website Costs of Technology

-This includes the tools and platform used for website development.
+Of course, part of the overall website costs include the tools and platform used for website development.
 By identifying the features you need versus the features you want, your web designer will be able to come up with a good estimate on your website costs.